samvera/hyrax/README.md

 # What is Sufia?

 Sufia uses the full power of [Hydra](http://projecthydra.org/) and extends it to provide a user interface around common repository features and social features (see below).
-Sufia offers self-deposit and proxy deposit workflows with plans to develop one or more mediated deposit workflows in 2016.
+Sufia offers self-deposit and proxy deposit workflows, and mediated deposit workflows are being developed in a community sprint running from September-December 2016.
 Sufia delivers its rich and growing set of features via a modern, responsive user interface.
 It is implemented as a Rails engine, so it is meant to be added to existing Rails apps.

 ## Feature list